apache/iceberg/format/spec.md

 In v3 metadata, writers must use only `source-ids` because v3 requires reader support for multi-arg transforms.
 In v1 and v2 metadata, writers must always write `source-id`; for multi-arg transforms, writers must produce `source-ids` and set `source-id` to the first ID from the field ID list.

 Older versions of the reference implementation can read tables with transforms unknown to it, ignoring them.
 But other implementations may break if they encounter unknown transforms.
 All v3 readers are required to read tables with unknown transforms, ignoring them.
-Writers should not write to tables with unknown transforms.
+Writers should not write using partition specs that use unknown transforms.

 ### Sort Orders